DuubuDubuu/DuubuDubuu/README.md

 - 💬 You can ask me about **programming especially web development, and email copywriting**

-- 📫 You can reach me by contacting my email and facebook, **lancemontiagueIT23@gmail.com and fb.gg/lancylotlot or @duubu.lm**
+- 📫 You can reach me by contacting my email and facebook, **lancemontiagueIT23@gmail.com and fb.gg/lancylotlot or @duubu.lm/lamontiague23@gmail.com for copywriting**

 - ⚡ Fun fact: **Former Pro Valorant Player, Radiant Rank.
 And I do copywriting**